sidex18/GPU-Accelerated-Skeletal-Animations/README.md

 GPU-accelerated skeletal animation with Forward Kinematics (FK), Inverse Kinematics (IK), and Linear Blend Skinning (LBS), built on [NVIDIA Warp](https://github.com/NVIDIA/warp) with a [Polyscope](https://polyscope.run/) UI.
 Keyframe animation system is present in src2

+IK is implmented for the hands and legs at the moment

 Entry point: `src/main.py`

 ## Setup